determined-ai/determined/examples/experimental/trial/nas_search/README.md

    This project also allows for multiple architectures to be evaluate based on the same model.
 This is similar to weight sharing; however during training, only one architecture is used.
 This should only be used if you want to see what weight sharing might look like in Determined.

 ### Results
-   Running an experiment with train_one_arch.yaml after 434 steps should return about 71 perplexity while using the ASHA genotype.
+   Running an experiment with train_one_arch.yaml after 100 epochs should return about 71 perplexity while using the ASHA genotype.
 If you continue training over 300 epochs, perplexity should reach about 64.